-Bolivia was not on my short list of places to visit, but on this trip I compromised and we spent a couple days in Bolivia.
+Bolivia was not on my short list of places to visit.
+I compromised on this trip and we spent a couple days in Bolivia.
 I had heard about this day trip by bike you could take from La Paz that really intrigued me.

 See La Paz was connected to the Yungas River by the Yungas Road.
-The road is 65 kilometers (40 miles) and goes from 4,700 meters (15,500 feet) in El Alto (La Paz) down to 1,100 meters (3,600 feet) to the town of Coroico.
-This road brought tons of supplies from the river up to the city, but despite it being a major passageway, the road was barely one lane in each direction and at some points it isn’t even that wide.
+The road is 65 kilometers (40 miles) and drops from 4,700 meters (15,500 feet) in El Alto (La Paz) down to 1,100 meters (3,600 feet) to the town of Coroico.
+This road brought tons of supplies from the river up to the city.
+Despite it being a major passageway, the road was barely one lane in each direction and at some points it isn’t even that wide.

 Obviously we didn’t do this ride on our own, we joined a tour company, Gravity Assisted Mountain Biking.
 This locally owned company hired guides from all over the world.
 Our guide, Wolf, was a 30 (ish) year old German guy, with dreadlocks that were half a meter long.
 His English was great.
 We had two other guides on our tour too – both were very nice, but took a back seat to Wolf and his very strong personality.

 We arranged this tour before we arrived in Bolivia.
 The night before the tour I was a little nervous.
 We were watching videos of the Death Road before we hit the sack.
 Not the smartest move.

 We met in a restaurant a few blocks from our hotel.
 There were two groups going up on the ride our day.
 A private Group with one family (about eight guests) and our group.
 Our group was made up of four separate groups: me and Mike; three 25 (+/-) year old Canadian women; three Australian Navy men; and three Frenchmen.
 We quickly boarded our bus and headed up to the summit at La Cumbre (about 4,700 meters).